chef/chef/docs/dev/how_to/bumping_the_major_version.md

 - Update `chef.gemspec` and `knife.gemspec` to point to the new ohai major release
 - run `rake dependencies:update`

-## Step 5.
+### Step 5.
 Update Ohai stable for the Chef stable branch

 - In the ohai repo checkout the stable branch
 - Update the `chef-config` and `chef-utils` deps in the Gemfile to point to the chef-XYZ stable branch in the `chef/chef` repo.

+### Step 6.
+Have a github admin update the branch protections for the new release branch.